 Uninstall Unwanted Applications

-Even if you’re extremely careful about which websites you visit and the applications you install on your PC, unwanted apps or programs will inevitably creep their way in.
+Even if you’re extremely careful about which websites you visit and the applications you install on your gaming PC, unwanted apps or programs will inevitably creep their way in.
 Whether through unpatched exploits in the OS or commonly used applications, user indifference, or an unintentional “OK” click in a dialog box, over time, numerous unwanted programs tend to appear on Windows-based systems.

 Clean The Junk